nqrduck/Tutorials/2_LimeNQR.md

 - [ ] Connect the Pre Amplifier to the 12V Power Supply.
 Maker sure the Pre Amplifier is cooled because it will burn out otherwise.
 - [ ] Connect the RX port of the LimeNQR spectrometer to Low Noise Amplifier (LNA).
 - [ ] Connect the LNA to the 5V Power Supply.
+- [ ] Connect the probe coil to the probe port of the transcoupler.

 | <img src="Figures/2_fullmeas_pic.jpg" width=100%> |
 |:--:|